ataylor5876/cse15l-lab-reports/LabReport4.md

               bash test.sh<enter>
 ```

-> I changed my working directory to the cloned lab7 repository using the 'cd' command.
-I then ran the 'test.sh' script, which contains the commands that compile all the java files and run the test.
+> I changed my working directory to the cloned lab7 repository using the `cd` command.
+I then ran the `test.sh` script, which contains the commands that compile all the java files and run the tests.

 ## Step 7